Call Us

 • Intense thirst leading to over-hydration (drinking too much water), which can cause brain swelling, brain damage and even death

-Over time, it’s possible that amphetamine abuse can result in a series of long-term health problems, including:
+Over time, it’s possible that amphetamine abuse can result in long-term health problems, including:

-• Permanent brain impairment, affecting your behaviours, thoughts, emotions and memory
+• Permanent brain damage, affecting your behaviours, thoughts, emotions and memory

 • Long-term depression and anxiety